basecamp/bcx-api/sections/topics.md

 ]
 ```

+For a topic:

-The `title` is the original title of the topicable and the `excerpt` is from the latest comment.
-If a message does not have any comments, the `last_updater` is the creator of the message.
+* `title` is the original title of the topicable
+* `excerpt` is from the latest comment on the topicable
+* `last_updater` is the creator of the latest comment, or the creator of the
+  topicable if it has no comments

+It's possible to change the order topics are returned in with the `sort`
+parameter.
+Topics can be sorted by their latest update times using the
+parameter values `newest` and `oldest`.
+The default sort is `newest`.

+Sorting can be combined with pagination.
+To get the second page of topics
+sorted by oldest first, request `/topics.json?page=2&sort=oldest`.